Crisis in Syria

-Since violence first erupted in 2011, the crisis in Syria has become one of the most complicated operations for the United Nations World Food Programme (WFP).
-More than 6 million people are displaced inside the country, many of whom now live in overcrowded camps, and nearly 6 million Syrian refugees are registered in the region.
+Since violence first erupted in 2011, the crisis has become one of the most complicated operations for the U.N.
+World Food Programme.
+More than 7 million Syrians are displaced inside the country and another 5 million are registered as refugees in neighboring countries and North Africa.

 After 11 years of conflict, Syrian families are being forced to choose between buying food, fuel or medicine.
 Basic meals were already beyond their reach when war erupted in Ukraine, triggering a collateral wave of hunger and driving up food prices.
 Despite the challenges, WFP distributes lifesaving food to 5.6 million people every month.
 This assistance includes 1.3 million people in the northwest via the cross-border operation from Turkey.